strawberry iced oatmeal cookies recipe

 • Sugar – the recipe calls for both brown sugar and granulated sugar which give our cookies both sweetness and chew.

-• Egg – one whole egg helps bind the ingredients together.
+• Egg – one large egg helps bind the ingredients together.
 Make sure your egg is at room temperature.

 • Baking soda – always check to make sure your baking soda is not expired.